FriendsOfProcessWire/FieldtypeLeafletMapMarker/README.md

-# FieldtypeLeafletMapMarker Module for ProcessWire
+# FieldtypeLeafletLeafletMapMarker Module for ProcessWire

 This is a port of the Map Marker Fieldtype by Ryan Cramer.
 Instead of Google maps it uses Leaflet maps.
 Google maps geocoding is still used for geocoding default lat/lng values.